ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### IS_HIDDEN

-This indicates whether the column has hidden properties or not.
+Indicates whether the column has hidden properties or not.
 On the creation of function-based indexes, columns with hidden properties are automatically added to the table.
 One of the following two values is displayed in this column:

 - T: Hidden column
 - F: Public column

 ##### IS_KEY_PRESERVED

-This indicates whether the column of the join view is modifiable with DML statements(INSERT, UPDATE, DELETE).
-For columns of regular tables, this value is specified as 'T'; for views, this value is specified as 'T' for modifiable columns, and 'F' for unmodifiable columns.
+Indicates whether the column of the join view is modifiable with DML statements(INSERT, UPDATE, DELETE).
+For columns of regular tables, this value is specified as 'T'.
+For views, this value is specified as 'T' for modifiable columns, and 'F' for unmodifiable columns.

 - T: Modifiable columns
 - F: Unmodifiable columns